CHRISCARLON/herding-cats/documentation/overview.md

 ## Overview

-This python librar  provides classes for exploring CKAN and OpenDataSoft data catalogues.
+This python library provides a way to explore CKAN and OpenDataSoft data catalogues.

 It includes two main classes: